-When we manufacture our products, we ensure high quality using stringent process controls to ascertain product quality and prevent contaminants from entering the production process.
+When we manufacture our products, we adopt stringent process controls to ascertain product quality and prevent contaminants from entering the production process.
 All our products passed the tests required by the Chinese national food safety standards.

-In FY2020, we have zero food safety incidents and non-compliance with laws and regulations on food safety.
+In FY2022, we have zero food safety incidents and non-compliance with laws and regulations on food safety.
 As part of our strategy, we will continually seek to continue this track record in the coming years.